 Ask for and Accept Help

 Don’t be afraid to ask others for suggestions, advice, and help.
 You don’t have to do everything yourself nor are you expected to know how to do everything.
 Seek advice from other moms who have had the experience of being a mother.
+Seek advice from financial professionals to help you manage your funds more effectively.
 Every mother has been through the same feelings you are having such as financial stress, time-related stress, or a combination of both.
 Arrange to meet other moms, share your feelings and situations with them and let them share theirs with you.
 Having a strong support system around you will help relieve some of your stress as well as give you the opportunity to take a break when you need one.

 Understand Your Body